 The amount of the credit is the sum of:

 - 100% of the first $1,200 of education expenses you pay for the eligible student, plus

 - 50% of the next $1,200 of education expenses you pay for that student.

 That adds up to a maximum credit per eligible student of $1,800, assuming you paid at least $2,400 in education expenses.
 However, the full credit is available only to taxpayers whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.

-Under the tax deal enacted on January 1, 2013, this credit which was scheduled to expire at the end of 2012 was extended for five years.
+This credit which was scheduled to expire at the end of 2012 was extended for five years.